 When is NCPP?

-NCPP 2020 will be streamed on Saturday, November 14th on Twitch.
+NCPP 2020 will be streamed on Saturday, November 14th on YouTube.
 Performance times still to come.
 Registration Closes September 24th

 How much experience do I have to have to perform?

 No experience necessary!
 We encourage all skill levels to get on stage and have fun.
 Brand new pole dancers to seasoned professionals all are welcomed to the stage!

 Do I have to be submit to be accepted into the show?

 No!
 Our performance spaces are given out to all levels on a first come first serve basis.
 Once we sell out we will have a waitlist for any performer that wishes to perform but missed out and we will let them know if any space opens up.

 The song limit is 3 minutes 30 seconds.
 You are welcome to perform to a song less than 3:30, but if it exceeds the time limit it will need to be edited.

 We have several levels that you can choose from ranging from Level 1 (I'm gonna barf, please cheer!) to Level 5 (Get ready to be impressed!).
 We want you to be comfortable with whichever level you choose, there is no wrong answer.
 To read all of the level descriptions click here.